microsoft/cvbp/docs/README.md

 used as part of a Linux pipeline of image processing commands.
 The package also provides an interactive demonstration as an overview of the capabilities of the repository.

+Giving computers some semblance of vision (and the implied ability to process the images and identify the content) has become practical with the massive compute and training data that is available today.
+A number of pre-built machine learning models are freely available for this task and through this package we make them available for command line scripts.

 Visit the github repository for this package for more details:
 <https://github.com/microsoft/cvbp>